Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Where and how you can work as a sex worker

 If you rent your home, your tenancy agreement might say you can’t do sex work from home.

-If your home is part of a “body corporate” (or “body corp”) like an apartment building or a set of units, there will probably be a rule in your contract that says you can’t do sex work from home.
+If your home is part of a body corporate (sometimes called a “body corp”) like an apartment building or a set of units, there will probably be a rule in your contract that says you can’t do sex work from home.

 Can I “solicit” or do sex work from the street?

-Yes.
-It is legal to “solicit”, or offer sex work from the street.
+It is legal to offer sex work from the street.
+This is sometimes called “soliciting”.

 The prostitution laws say that councils can make bylaws about the location of brothels, but that’s not supposed to mean they can outlaw sex work.

 Hamilton City Council has a bylaw banning soliciting.
-It’s probably an illegal bylaw, because it re-criminalises prostitution, undermining the laws that have decriminalised sex work and prostitution.
+It’s probably an illegal bylaw, because it re-criminalises prostitution, which undermines the laws that have decriminalised sex work and prostitution.
 But we won’t know for sure until someone takes a court case against it.

 Each council takes a different approach, so check what the rules are in your area.